Dr Natasha Mulvihill

 - Co-author of 2019 Home Office commissioned report on prostitution and sex work and recent book (2022).

-- Academic adviser to the National Police Chiefs Council Sex Work Working Group since 2019.
+- Academic adviser to the National Police Chiefs Council Sex Work Working Group since 2019, contributing to national policing guidance.

 - Teach a final year undergraduate Criminology unit looking at the sex industry called 'Sex, Power and Consumption'.

-3. Intersections of sexual violence and harm with popular culture, technology or faith:
+4. Intersections of sexual violence and harm with popular culture and technology:

-- Currently writing up individual research into non-consensual 'rough sex' (outputs 2024).
+- Currently writing up research into non-consensual 'rough sex' (outputs 2024/2025) and presented early findings at the annual IASR conference in July 2024.

 - Contributed to volumes on (i) coercive control and (ii) sex work in popular song.